SriVinayA/Resume-Customizer/README.md

 # Resume Customizer: AI-Powered Job Application Toolkit

 This project is an end-to-end solution for customizing resumes to match job descriptions using AI.
 It consists of a FastAPI backend and a modern Next.js frontend.
-The backend leverages DeepSeek AI to parse and tailor resumes, and generates professional PDFs using LaTeX.
+The backend leverages OpenAI to parse and tailor resumes, and generates professional PDFs using LaTeX.
 The frontend provides an elegant, glassmorphism-styled interface for users to upload resumes, input job descriptions, and download customized resumes.

 ---